top of page

 Jana Zvibleman

-Jana Zvibleman is the poet laureate of her backyard, which currently lies amidst the Oregon mountains.
+Jana is the poet laureate of her backyard, which currently lies amidst the Oregon mountains.
 A storyteller by heredity, she has collaborated with sculptors, painters, actors, buskers, and a flugelhornist.
-She bursts into story anywhere from on her couch to a river path.
-She was featured on The Moth Storytelling mainstage.
-Jana is also a photographer, essayist, artist-on-the-loose, playwright, and teacher of writing, the Montessori approach for parents, and other life-saving techniques.
-Her work can be found in literary journals, chapbooks, anthologies, magazines, and t-shirts.
+She bursts into story anywhere, on her purple chair, on a river path . . . and on The Moth Storytelling mainstage.
+Jana is also a photographer, essayist, artist-on-the-loose, playwright, and a teacher of writing, the Montessori approach for parents, and other life-saving techniques.
+Her work can be found in literary journals, chapbooks, anthologies, magazines, and on t-shirts.

 BOOKS